Skip to content

 Currently the available parameters for the meta are:

 • registry - The registry instance for where the model will be generated.
-This field is mandatory and it will raise an ImproperlyConfigured error if no registry is found.

 • tablename - The name of the table in the database, not the class name.